Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.rst

     sudo service elasticsearch restart

-Test the Wakari Server install
+Test the AEN Server install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Visit http://$WAKARI\_SERVER.
+Visit http://$AEN_SERVER.
 You should be shown the **"license expired"** page.